Spirits keep the living on their toes!

 This spirit doesn’t like the sound of the vacuum, and has been known to pull out the plug.

-When music from the 1920’s is played in this room, the atmosphere of the room becomes calm and happier, soothing the mood of this spirit, so that the vacuuming can be finished.
+When music from the 1920’s is played in this room, the atmosphere becomes calm and happier, soothing the mood of this spirit, so that the vacuuming can be finished.

 A Female Spirit